ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/_posts/2023-05-24-repairing-macbook.md

 So, my plan is to buy an external enclosure to copy all data to.
 I'll reinstall the MacOS onto this internal drive, since it's Apple-genuine and I think that's required for the Apple internet-boot-installation process to work.
 But, knowing it may not be reliable, I'll then remove it.
 If I wanted to continue using MacOS, I'd `ddrescue` the data from it (_after_ reinstalling MacOS) to a new SSD which I'd put into the MacOs (see my `ddrescue` examples in my answers [here](https://unix.stackexchange.com/a/743566/114401) and [here](https://unix.stackexchange.com/a/743566/114401) and [here](https://www.electricrcaircraftguy.com/2018/01/how-to-clone-your-hard-drive.html)).
 I'll then save the old drive so I always have the genuine Apple SSD lying around in case I ever need it for internet boots and recoveries again in the future.
 My new m.2 SSD, with adapter, would become the new internal drive.
 It would have a new write life and 10-year time life, to be reliable.

+<a id="stuff-to-buy"></a>
+## Stuff to buy

-## External enclosure and SSD to buy, as well as an internal adapter board so I can buy an extra m.2 SSD to replace the internal one too
+External enclosure and SSD to buy, as well as an internal adapter board so I can buy an extra m.2 SSD to replace the internal one too:

 1. [Sintech NGFF M.2 nVME SSD Adapter Card for Upgrade 2013-2015 Year Macs(Not Fit Early 2013 MacBook Pro) (Black), $15](https://amzn.to/3BU3psK)
 1. [WD_BLACK 1TB SN770 NVMe Internal Gaming SSD Solid State Drive - Gen4 PCIe, M.2 2280, Up to 5,150 MB/s - WDS100T3X0E, $55](https://amzn.to/3MDsI7o)